My American Airlines mishaps...

 I am proud to say that I kept a calm, nothing-bothered-me attitude until I missed that second flight....then the tears came.
 Even after that, I remained relatively calm.
 Relatively is a relative term :).

-Review about: American Airlines Flight Attendant.
+Product or Service Mentioned: American Airlines Flight Attendant.

 Reason of review: Poor customer service.